forumone/gesso/source/_patterns/03-layouts/content/content.md

 ### Variables:
 * has_constrain: [boolean] True/False whether to add a constraint to block.
-* constrain_classes: [string] Constrain classes used to control layout.
+* constrain_modifier_classes: [string] Additional constrain classes used to control layout.

 ### Blocks:
 * content: Twig block for content.